The following funding categories are available through the Annual Grants Program.

 Grant amount

-As a minimum, applicants must contribute at least 50% of total project costs.
+As a minimum, applicants must contribute at least 50% cash contribution of total project costs.

 Category eligibility requirements

-As a guide, local heritage grant funded projects may include (and not be limited to):
+As a guide, Local Heritage grant funded projects may include (but are not limited to):

 • Conservation works and maintenance works projects.